smargasyuk/PHRIC/README.md

 snakemake --use-conda --configfile config/test_config.yaml -c8 test
 ```

 The rule will execute the pipeline for toy dataset (RIC-seq data for `chr21`) and the output files in `results/test_hg19/S16.tsv` will be compared to reference version.
-The comparison is a Snakemake rule, so the correct completion of the test is indicated by a Snakemake success message (`.... of ... steps (100%) completed' in green text), and a test failure is indicated by a Snakemake error message in red text.
+The comparison is a Snakemake rule, so the correct completion of the test is indicated by a Snakemake success message (`.... of ... steps (100%) completed` in green text), and a test failure is indicated by a Snakemake error message in red text.

 #### Run on full RIC-seq data